-In Secondary School, we have an eight day rotating schedule designed to maximise teaching and learning time, and minimise disruptions.
+In Secondary school, we have an eight day rotating schedule designed to maximise teaching and learning time, and minimise disruptions.
 Subjects are offered at different times of the day across the eight-day schedule, ensuring the same subjects do not always occur on the same day or at the same time.

-Every Monday begins with a 50 minute advisory period followed by four 70 minutes instructional periods.
-Tuesday through to Friday the instructional day consists of four 75-80 minute blocks.
+Every Monday begins with a 50-minute advisory period followed by four 70-minute instructional periods.
+Tuesday through to Friday, the instructional day begins with a 10-minute advisory period followed by four 75-80 minute periods.